gokulapap/online_class_automation/README.md

 -------
 * Run Requirements.bat file to install the required modules

-Then Run pyautogui.position() to find the position of buttons Then open config.txt file and Enter (x,y) co-ordinates of all buttons
+Then Run pyautogui.position() to find the position of buttons Then open config.txt file and Enter (x,y) co-ordinates of all buttons and Enter the path of the Excel file

 Then Run the main file online_class.py file